GSAPP-CDP/Smorgasbord/src/content/modules/40-rendering-with-blender/256-rendering.md

 After composing your scene in the 3D Viewport, the final step is to render your image at a higher resolution and quality.

+You can use [Pilotis In A Forest (Rendering).blend (402.3 MB ↓)](https://drive.google.com/file/d/16AFj6BMU-4oOydYxO4n0nnxMmXAepTef/view?usp=sharing) to follow along with this tutorial.

 ## Color Management

 ![Color & Exposure](images/6-rendering/00-color-exposure.png)